CArranz314/dng-prueba/README.md

 ### Manual

-To build this container run in the folder of the `docker-compose`-file:
+To build this container run in the folder of the `docker-compose`-file: llll

 1. `docker-compose build`
 2. `docker-compose run -d` this runs the containers detachted